coderbunker/react-native-motion-manager/README.md

 # react-native-motion-manager

-CMMotionManager wrapper for react-native, exposing Accelerometer, Gyroscope, Magnetometer, and DeviceMotion.
+CMMotionManager wrapper for react-native, exposing Accelerometer, Gyroscope, Magnetometer, and DeviceMotion(Gravity, User Acceleration and Attitude).

 ### Add it to your project